cong03/FMQAA/README.md

 - All LLaMA models must be trained using LLaMA-Factory framework with our three-stage process
 - For Qwen models, standard inference is used but can be adapted to LLaMA-Factory if needed
 - Evaluation includes metrics for each training stage's contribution to final performance

+## Cite
+If you find this repository or our paper useful, please cite us.